 How To Increase Your Blog’s Domain Authority: Blogger’s Secret Tips Revealed

-Recently, I asked our Super-VIP Bloggers in the exclusive Get Blogged Facebook Group for the tried and tested steps they’ve taken to increase their own blogs’ domain authority month on month.
-For beginners and established Bloggers alike, following these 10 steps will help you to get well on your way to acheiving a strong domain authority for your blog/s.
-Enhancing your domain authority will not only attract more brands for collaborations, but will help your website rank higher in search engines.
+I asked our Super-VIP Bloggers in the exclusive Get Blogged Facebook Group for the tried and tested steps they’ve taken to increase their own blogs’ domain authority.
+Following these 10 steps will help you get on your way to acheiving a strong domain authority.
+To this end, enhancing your domain authority will not only attract more brands for collaborations, but will help your website rank higher in search engines.

 1. Increase backlinks to your blog

-This is one of the key factors that will increase the DA score, and what are known as ‘backlinks’ are particularly effective.
+Gaining backlinks is a particularly effective method in increasing a DA score.
 This is when you get links to your pages from other websites.
-Control and checks are necessary to make sure they are only from reputable and relevant sites.
+Especially relevant, control and checks are necessary to make sure they are only from reputable and relevant sites.